aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-processing/limit-precision-writing-geometries/_index.md

 }
 ```

-## Step 4: Read and Verify Precision
+### Step 4: Read and Verify Precision

-Open the saved file and retrieve the geometry to ensure the desired precision settings are applied correctly.
+Open the file you just created and print the coordinates.
+You should see the X/Y values rounded to three decimal places while the Z value remains exact.

 ```csharp
 using (VectorLayer layer = VectorLayer.Open(path, Drivers.GeoJson))